A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 The majority of the stroke's propulsion comes from the hands and arms.

 Hand pressure is predominant, but propulsion generated from wrist and

-forearm pressure is important as it enhances and combines with hand pressure.
+forearm pressure is integral as it enhances and combines with hand pressure.

 As the arm pull begins, the elbows are pulled outwards.

 Immediate pressure is put on the forearms to swing below the elbows

 rather than move equally with them—elbows remain high.

 As the forearms approach the downward vertical position,

 The entire arms and the shoulders are used to generate power;